Likhitha1015/RConvCoTM/README.md

 ## Specifications

-Maximum number of Clauses :	140
+Maximum number of Clauses :	140 (Reconfigurable)

-Number of Classes	: 10
+Number of Classes	: 10 (Reconfigurable - max = 15)

-Patch Sizes :	3 / 5 / 7
+Patch Sizes :	3 / 5 / 7 (Reconfigurable)

-Stride : 1 - Patch Size
+Stride : 1 - Patch Size  (Reconfigurable)

 Note: Weights/clauses are limited to stride = 1.
 For other strides, get the trained clauses from the TMU library once the stride training update is complete.
+Note: The image dimensions have been hard-coded due to hardware constraints.
+However, if sufficient resources are available, these parameters can be made configurable inputs.

 Required FPGA :ZYNQ ZCU102